 Films — Live-Action

-In the first X-Men movie, Professor X playing chess with Magneto.
+- In X-Men, Professor X playing chess with Magneto.

-In Renoir's World War One POW film La Grande Illusion, the French and German officers are friendly, with mutual acquaintances.
+- In Renoir's World War One POW film The Grand Illusion, the French and German officers are friendly, with mutual acquaintances.
 This is quite a common trope in prisoner-of-war movies, but it also has a political subtext.

 The reason given for their "Arrangement" is that they realised "they have more in common with their immediate opponents than their remote allies" and a certain acceptance of the inevitable, rather than ideological slippage.
 Aziraphale honestly believes in his cause and Crowley enjoys his work, but neither sees what they do as particularly important in determining the contest between Good and Evil.
 Both are also scared of the punishment leveled at dissenters by Heaven and Hell.